ErgoLied/okten-react-ts-next/README.md

 > Use memo to optimize the rendering of UserList and UserDetails.

-> Use useMemo to compute complex calculations in UserDetails that do not depend on changes in input data.

-> Use useCallback to wrap event handlers in UserList.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).